Simonos4/Genomeanalysis/README.md

 # Genomeanalysis
-Project in genome analysis, Multi-omics Reveals the Lifestyle of the Acidophilic, Mineral- Oxidizing Model Species Leptospirillum ferriphilum
+Project in genome analysis - referencing the article "Multi-omics Reveals the Lifestyle of the Acidophilic, Mineral- Oxidizing Model Species Leptospirillum ferriphilum"